Cults (CULTS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cults Historical Price

-According to the latest data gathered on Cults live price page, the current price of Cults is 0.00123617USD.
-The circulating supply of Cults(CULTS) is 999.98M CULTS , giving it a market capitalization of $1.25M.
+According to the latest data gathered on Cults live price page, the current price of Cults is 0.00112903USD.
+The circulating supply of Cults(CULTS) is 999.98M CULTS , giving it a market capitalization of $1.13M.

 - 30 Days0.00%$ --$ 0.002305$ 0.000766